 Try to do the simple things perfectly, every time

-My first professional coach was Bob Gansler, an American coaching legend.
+My first professional coach was Bob Gansler, a coaching legend.
 He taught me what it meant to be a professional player and had a huge influence on my career.

 To this day I can still hear coach Ganslers voice, “simple things perfectly, every time gents!”
 I’ll never forget it.

 Be a good learner/listener to build character

 The term that people use a lot to describe a player who is a good learner is ‘coachable’.
 I think this is a great term and one that’s very important to being a good player.

 No matter your age or what level you are playing at, there is always something new you can learn.

 It’s vital to listen to your coaches and when you are told something once, take it in and correct the things you are doing wrong.
 I’ve been playing this game for 35 years and there isn’t a week goes by that I don’t learn something new.

 Take care of your body/be fit

 This seems pretty self-explanatory but it’s something that if overlooked, will not allow you to be the player you can be.
 How can we expect to perform if our bodies aren’t physically capable of doing so?